counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Apply and Review Yaml Conventions at Scale" image : "images/banner-art.svg" content : "Yaml files are widely used by many tools for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
+  title : "Apply Yaml Conventions at Scale" image : "images/banner-art.svg" content : "Yaml files are widely used by many tools for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
 It is very hard to manage conventions at scale.
 Counterflow is a GitHub bot to help you to apply changes and enforce conventions to yaml files in all your repositories from Slack"
   button: